theobald-software/theobald-software.github.io/content/_en/xtract-universal/xu-destinations/azure-storage/blob-connection.md

 **Connect**<br>
 Button to establish a connection to the storage account.<br>
-1. Click **[Connect]**
+1. Click **[Connect]**.
+A browser window pops up.
-2. A browser window pops up.
-Sign in using your Azure AD credentials.
+2. Sign in using your Azure AD credentials.
 ![xu-azure-blob-con-05](/img/content/xu-azure-blob-con-05.png){:class="img-responsive"}
-3. The *Permissions requested* windows lists the requested permissions (see above).
+3. The "Permissions requested" window lists the requested permissions (see above).
 Click **[Accept]**.
 ![xu-azure-blob-con-06](/img/content/xu-azure-blob-con-06.png){:class="img-responsive"}
 4. If the connection is successful, a "Connection successful" info window opens. <br>
 Click **[OK]** to confirm. <br>

 #### Container
-This subsection is activated after a connection to the storage account has successfully been established.<br><br>
+This subsection is activated after a connection to the storage account was successfully established.<br><br>
 **Storage account** <br>
-When authenticating via Azure Active directory, the storage account name must be entered here.
+When authenticating via Azure Active directory, the storage account name needs to be entered here.

 **Container**<br>
-When authenticating via Azure Active directory, a Blob container must be entered here.
+When authenticating via Azure Active directory, a Blob container needs to be entered here.

 {: .box-note }
-Note: With Azure Active directory authentication, the drop down menu is not supported.
+**Note:** With Azure Active directory authentication, the drop down menu is not supported.
 Enter the name of the Blob container manually.

 **Test connection to container**<br>
 Button to check if the storage container can be accessed. <br>
 If the connection is successful, a "Connection to container <*name of container*> successful" info window opens. <br>
 Click **[OK]** to confirm. <br>
-Got to the *CSV Settings* tab or click **[OK]**.
+Go to the *CSV Settings* tab or click **[OK]**.
 The *Azure Storage (Blob / Data Lake)* destination can now be used.

 ![xu-azure-blob-con-09](/img/content/xu-azure-blob-con-09.png){:class="img-responsive"}

 ### CSV Settings

-The settings in the tab CSV Settings correspond to the ones in the general [http-csv settings](../csv-via-http).
+The settings in the tab *CSV Settings* correspond to the settings in the general [http-csv settings](../csv-via-http).

 ![azure_blob_destination_settings_csv_settings](/img/content/xu-azure-blob-con-04.png){:class="img-responsive"}